Lancaster Moor Hospital: History

 The hospital was a pioneering site for the humane treatment of the mentally ill with the introduction of treatments such as electroconvulsive therapy (ECT).
 The writer Alan Bennett describes his mother's treatment in the hospital in his memoirs.

-Following the introduction of Care in the Community in the early 1980s, the hospital went into a period of decline and closed in 2000; the Annexe and chapel have since been converted into apartments, and houses have been built in the grounds.
-The Ladies Villa "Ridge Lea" has since been abandoned after closing in 2013.
+Following the introduction of Care in the Community in the early 1980s, the hospital went into a period of decline and closed in 2000.
+The Ladies Villa "Ridge Lea" was abandoned after closing in 2013.
 It is currently used as a dog training ground for Lancashire Police and is surrounded by metal fencing to deter urban explorers, as it is a prime area for exploring.
+A project to convert the annexe and chapel into apartments and to build houses in the grounds, was completed in 2016.